What is an ATM card?

 Who should use ATM cards?

-While ATM cards are perfect for anyone who only needs easy access to their bank account, debit cards are a better tool for a young person or anyone who doesn’t have a credit card.
+While ATM cards are perfect for anyone who only needs easy access to their bank account, debit cards may be a better tool for a young person or anyone who doesn’t have a credit card.
 Remember that you can use your debit card not only to access your bank account, but also to make purchases wherever debit cards are accepted.

 How ATM and debit cards differ from credit cards